PiotrBzdrega/client_epoll/Readme.md

 - request can have write/read/close/connect
 - if local contains ip or port then bind
 - Peer is in this case server, we need to store peers in vector
+- Peer should have own loop that will be returned if no comming request NONE, CONNECT, CLOSE, SEND, READ
+- IO should communicate with peer through IPEER (pass request and msg)